 article 7 transfer of canadian capacity

 3.1 Renewal.
-Prior to the expiration of the ANG Service and the NOVA Service and unless Calpine shall have previously provided ECC with notice of Calpine’s request for non-renewal (the “Non-Renewal Notification”), ECC shall exercise ECC’s rights of renewal for the Canadian Assigned Capacity under the ANG Service and the NOVA Serviceand ECC shall renew the term of the Canadian Assigned Capacity, in accordance with the then existing requirements of ANG and NOVA for the shorter of (i) a renewal term ending November 1, 2023, or (ii) the longest renewal term allowed by ANG’s and NOVA’s then existing tariffs.
+Prior to the expiration of the ANG Service and the NOVA Service, Calpine, at its option, shall notify ECC to exercise ECC’s rights of renewal for the Canadian Assigned Capacity under the ANG Service and the NOVA Service (the “Renewal Notification”).
+Upon ECC’s receipt of the Renewal Notification, ECC shall renew the term of the Canadian Assigned Capacity, in accordance with the then existing requirements of ANG and NOVA for the shorter of (i) a renewal term ending November 1, 2023, or (ii) the longest renewal term allowed by ANG’s and NOVA’s then existing tariffs.
 Notwithstanding anything to the contrary in this Agreement, ECC shall only exercise its right of renewal for the Canadian Assigned Capacity to the extent such renewal rights are then permitted.

 3.2 Renewal Notification Timing.
-Calpine shall provide ECC with the Non-Renewal Notification thirty (30) days in advance of any renewal notification deadlines required by ANG and NOVA.
-ECC and ENA shall bear no liability for Calpine’s failure to provide such timely Non-Renewal Notice to ECC.
+Calpine shall provide ECC with the Renewal Notification sixty (60) days in advance of any renewal notification deadlines required by ANG and NOVA.
+ECC and ENA shall bear no liability for Calpine’s failure to provide such timely Renewal Notification to ECC.
+For six (6) months after the Effective Date of this Agreement, Enron shall negotiate with ANG and NOVA to attempt to establish alternative arrangements with ANG and NOVA that would alleviate the need for Calpine to provide ECC the Renewal Notification (the “Alternative Arrangements”).
+The Alternative Arrangement may include, assignment of ECC’s renewal rights to Calpine prior to the Commencement Date.
+If Enron is successful in negotiating the Alternative Arrangments and the Alternative Arrangements are acceptable to Calpine and Enron, in their sole discretion, the Alternative Arrangments shall be executed in writing by Calpine and Enron and, if necessary, ANG and NOVA.
+Upon execution of a written document containing the Alternative Arrangements, the Renewal Notification by Calpine shall not be required under this Article 3.

 3.3 Assignment of Canadian Capacity.
 Upon renewal in accordance with Section 3.1 of this Agreement, ECC shall assign to Calpine and Calpine shall accept such assignment of the Canadian Assigned Capacity effective upon the Commencement Date.
 Upon completion of the transfer and assignment of the Canadian Assigned Capacity, Calpine shall be entitled to all rights and benefits in respect of the Canadian Assigned Capacity accruing or pertaining to periods on or after the Commencement Date and shall be liable for all liabilities and obligations (including the payment of demand charges) in respect of the Canadian Assigned Capacity accruing or pertaining to periods on or after the Commencement Date.